 - We use your customer’s billing address if it’s non-empty.
 Using an address that isn’t precise enough to calculate tax returns a status of

 - Otherwise, we geolocate the Customer IP address and use that location as your customer’s location.
+We store this geolocation result and reuse it for future transactions involving the same customer.

 The payment method tied to the transaction is the first one that’s set in this list: